pythoext/continuous-integration/README.md

 Common scripts for continuous integration

-Thanks to rmcgibbo and its python-appveyor-conda-example
+Thanks to rmcgibbo for python-appveyor-conda-example